unitive-jim/teeouterr/README.md

 # teeouterr
-`teeouterr`: Execute a child process, merging stdout and stderr to a file, passing through stderr to stdout
+`teeouterr`: Execute a child process, merging stdout and stderr to a file, and optionally to the console output

 `teeouterr` is a tiny app similar in concept to unix `tee`, with a minor twist.
 Rather than receiving its input through `stdin`, it runs a child process.
 Both the `stdout` and the `stderr` of the child proces are merged together and written to specified file.
-Meanwhile, the `stderr` of the child process is piped to the `stdout` of the parent process (i.e. `teeouterr`).
+The merged stream may optionally be sent to console output.

 Typically the child process will not require input via `stdin`, but `teeouterr` arranges to pipe it's `stdin` to the child process for those that do.

+Installing `teeouterr` installs two scripts, named `teeouterr` and `mergeouterr`. `teeouterr` writes the merged child stream to both the filePath and to stdout. `mergeouterr` only writes to the file.

 ## Install